In order for an application to be considered, all required documents and fees must be submitted to the Admissions Office. Details are outlined below.

 The fee may be paid by mailing a cheque, bank draft or money order to Tyndale University College & Seminary.
 Should the applicant desire to pay the fee by wire transfer or by using a MasterCard or Visa credit card, he or she should contact the Student Financial Services office by calling 416.226.6620, ext.
 6735, or 1.877.TYNDALE, ext.
 6735, or by email at sfs [at] tyndale [dot] ca. Please do not send cash.

-Provide two copies of one typewritten statement of up to 500 words describing your worldview and the resulting implications for education, teaching and learning.
+Provide one typewritten statement of up to 500 words describing your worldview and the resulting implications for education, teaching and learning.

 A worldview is a person's fundamental perspective on life and living.
 It answers the deeper questions of life, such as "Why is there a universe?” and “What is the meaning of life?”.
 A person's worldview is a basic framework, which guides one's thoughts day by day and guides one's actions in all areas of life.
 It can be thought of as a life philosophy.
 As such, one's worldview will influence what one considers to be the purpose of education, the approach to teaching and learning and therefore, the reason why one may choose to attend a Christian university.